Prem01-cyber/RHEL/notes.md

 ### Creating groups
 - `groupadd` command is used to create groups
   - `groupadd -g 1201 sales` -> Creates a group with group id 1201 and name sales
+  - `groupadd -r sales` -> Creates a system group, which means the group id is less than 1000

 - we can also add groups manually using `vigr` which allows us to edit the `/etc/group` file directly, which is rather unsafe